 As part of his miserly comic image, Benny created a radio character that treated all of his supporting characters in an equally miserable fashion.
 By allowing them to make fun of his character, Benny gave the supporting cast, including Rochester, the upper hand; in the process, he made Rochester an equal to the character Benny had created.
 A certain progressivism was needed in order to accept that fact; once people embraced it, they could fully appreciate Benny’s brand of comedy and Rochester’s role in it.

-That relationship was especially important because African-Americans — including such incredible talents as Hattie McDaniel and Lena Horne — were limited in terms of the roles they could play.
-Although she won an Oscar for Gone With the Wind, McDaniel was limited to the “mammy” persona of a motherly maid, always caring for white families and white children, but never showing her own.
+That relationship was especially important because African Americans — including such incredible talents as Hattie McDaniel and Lena Horne — were limited in terms of the roles they could play.
+Although she won an Oscar for Gone with the Wind (1939), McDaniel was limited to the “mammy” persona of a motherly maid, always caring for white families and white children, but never showing her own.
 Horne, on the other hand, was a gifted singer, but only achieved success when MGM “whitened” her image with heavy makeup; even then, she was limited to brief appearances in films.

-In that environment, a successful African-American mingling with a white cast was still an unfathomable taboo.
-Benny burst through racial barriers with Rochester and helped pave the way for other black people who wanted to perform on television or radio.
+In that environment, a successful African American mingling with a white cast was still an unfathomable taboo.
+Benny burst through racial barriers with Rochester and helped pave the way for other Black individuals who wanted to perform on television or radio.

 This article originally appeared in the Winter 2020 issue of Nostalgia Digest.
 Order a copy or subscribe to the magazine here.